Posts Tagged ‘form recipient’

 Posted on May 31st, 2009 in form builder.

-You can manage the email addresses registered on your FormSmarts account in the Settings tab, under Email Accounts.
+You can manage the email addresses linked to your FormSmarts account in the Settings tab of the online form builder, under Email Accounts.

 When you create a new form, responses are sent to your login email address by default.
-To have a form sent to other email accounts:
+To have a form sent to another email account (or email accounts):

-- Add the email addresses you need to your account as just described (Email Accounts pane in the Settings tab).
+- Add a new email address to your account as described in the last section.

 Changing Your Login Email